-How Long Do Tortillas Last?
-(3 Useful Tips to Store!)
+How Long Do Tortillas Last? and How to Store them?

 How Long Do Tortillas Last?

-Whenever you are wondering if the tortillas have gone bad, you need to check the expiration date on the packaging of the same.
+Whenever you are wondering if the tortillas have gone bad, you should first check the expiration date on the packaging.
 While it is not a set-in-stone date, it will give you an idea of when your tortilla should be safe and good to eat.
-A few days to a week on either side of the printed date is usually safe to consume, provided there are no other visible signs that things are beginning to spoil or go bad.
+A few days to a week on either side of the printed date is usually safe to consume tortillas, if they have been stored in your refrigerator, provided there are no other visible signs that they are beginning to spoil or go bad.

-In comparison to store-bought tortillas, homemade ones have a lesser shelf life.
-It is likely because of the lack of preservatives in them and the under-processed means of preparing and packaging that they go through.
-When making tortillas to enjoy at home, they will need to be eaten much more quickly than the ones you would be buying from the store.
+In comparison to store-bought tortillas, homemade ones have a shorter shelf life.
+This is likely because of the lack of preservatives in them and the under-processed means of preparing and packaging that they go through.
+When making tortillas to enjoy at home, they will need to be eaten much more quickly than the ones bought from the store.

 How Long Do Flour Tortillas Last?

 Answering the question of how long do tortillas last comes down to what they are made of and how they are preserved.
 The expiration date of the flour tortillas depends on how you preserve them.
-If you keep them out on your kitchen shelf, they’ll likely stay fresh for a week.
-But, storing them in the refrigerator often extends the expiry date by 3-4 weeks.
+What is commonly known as a flour tortilla has been made with refined wheat flour.
+If you keep them out on your kitchen counter, they’ll likely stay fresh for a week.
+But, storing them in the refrigerator often extends the expiry date by another 3-4 weeks.

 How Long Do Corn Tortillas Last?

-When talking about tortillas, it is likely most people opt for the traditional corn tortillas.
-So, how long do these corn ones last for?
-Following their expiration date, the corn tortillas often last for around 8-10 days, depending on the storage condition.
+When talking about tortillas, the most popular ones are the traditional corn tortillas.
+So, how long do these corn ones last?
+Corn tortillas often last for around 8-10 days, depending on the storage methods, but if conditions are warm and the package has been open, often less.

-In case you refrigerate them, they’ll last for 7-8 weeks and in the freezer for 6-8 months.
+If you refrigerate them, they’ll last for 7-8 weeks and in the freezer for 6-8 months.
 But, always ensure that you freeze them in batches instead of storing them in bulk.
-Separating each tortilla with parchment paper can help keep them from sticking together and tearing apart when you try to reheat them and use them later on.
+Separating each tortilla with parchment paper can help keep them from sticking together and tearing apart when you try to reheat and use them later on.

 How Long Do Homemade Tortillas Last?

-Homemade tortillas tend to have a shorter shelf life on the counter since they don’t contain any preservatives.
-That said, they still stay fresh and eatable for 3-4 days.
+Homemade tortillas tend to have a shorter shelf life if left out on the counter since they don’t contain any preservatives.
+That said, they still stay fresh and edible for 3-4 days.
 Aside from that, these also stay fresh for 5 days to a week in the refrigerator.
 If you plan on freezing them, they will likely last for 5-7 months.

 How Long Do Flavoured Tortillas Last?

 One point to remember with these flavored varieties is that they can either be made from different ingredients or have other additives that bring color and flavor to the tortilla.
 These can sometimes affect preservation times, so keep that in mind when working with these varieties.
-Determining how long do tortillas last when stored in warming baskets and airtight containers is an important part of the process of enjoying these tasty treats.
+Do not keep tortillas in warming baskets for more than a few hours because bacteria grow faster at higher temperatures.
+Using airtight containers to store tortillas can shorten shelf life at room temperature, as well.

 How to Tell If the Tortillas Have Gone Bad?

-Tortillas go bad quite easily if you don’t store them right.
-It is one of the issues the majority of the people face.
-But how would you know they have gone bad?
+Tortillas go bad quite easily if you don’t store them correctly.
+But how can you tell if they have gone bad?

-There are a few different changes in the tortilla’s taste and texture that indicate it has gone way past its shelf life.
+There are a few different changes in the tortilla’s taste and texture that indicate it is too late to eaat.
 Being cautious of these signs is necessary to avoid the risks of consuming contaminated food.

 Some of the factors to look our for to determine when tortillas go bad include:

-If you have corn of flour tortillas lying around long on the kitchen counter, they will start feeling slippery on the outside.
-They also start forming green or black shade molds on the outside.
-If you find these kinds of outgrowths on the outermost tortillas in the pack, you can discard them and eat the rest.
+If you have corn or flour tortillas lying around long on the kitchen counter, they will start feeling slippery on the outside.
+They also start forming green or black molds on the surface.
+If you find these kinds of growths on the outermost tortillas in the pack, you can discard them and eat the rest after carefully examining them to ensure there is no mold on the rest.
 But, be careful to check every single one of them before eating.

 Aside from the texture, a bad tortilla will show changes in its appearance too.
 If you witness spotting all over the tortilla, it is likely because of the growing molds.
 Mold growth is usually fuzzy and soft looking and is often green, black, white, or a muddled grey color.
 Additionally, any kind of change in the color of the tortilla is also a bad sign.
 If you especially notice a green or yellow tinge to the tortilla itself and not necessarily anything growing on it, it is likely that the tortillas have already gone bad.

-The primary reason why tortillas fail to stay good for longer is because of improper storage.
-How long do tortillas last- it all comes down to how you choose to preserve them.
+The primary reason why tortillas fail to stay fresh is because of improper storage.
+How long do tortillas last?
+It all comes down to how you preserve them.
 If you don’t store the tortillas the right way, they will only remain good till their expiration date.

 How to Store Tortillas from the Market?

 Store-bought tortillas are easy to store.
-All you have to do is keep them stored in a container when kept inside the freezer or fridge.
+All you have to do is keep them in a container when kept inside the freezer or fridge.
 Understanding how long do corn tortillas last in fridge vs in the freezer and how preservation affects the overall quality of the tortilla is something to consider when buying in bulk.
-If you cannot properly store what you buy, it might be better to buy smaller quantities that you can easily use before they start to go bad!
+If you cannot properly store what you buy, it might be better to buy smaller quantities that can be easily used before they start to go bad.

 Smaller quantities can easily be stored in the fridge or freezer and it is safe to do so.
 Just ensure that the fridge and the freezer have constant temperatures inside.
-If possible, cover them in aluminum foil before storing them in the fridge.
+If possible, wrap them before storing them in the fridge.
 If your tortilla has an open package, try resealing it before storing them.
-In case you can’t, opt for the freezer bags.
+In case you can’t, use freezer bags.

 How to Store Homemade Tortillas?

 Do tortillas go bad?
 Of course, they can eventually go bad.
 In fact, homemade foods have a much shorter shelf life and can’t be stored for as long.
-This is part of the reason why homemade tortillas are quite hard to store, especially because they are either sold warm or hot from the vendors.
-So, know that they last less than the store-bought options.
+This is part of the reason why homemade tortillas are quite hard to store, especially because they are often hot when sold by vendors.
+So, know that they last less than the store-bought options (but are generally more delicious).

 For this, you need to follow the steps mentioned.

-- If your tortilla is warm, make sure you separate each of them and cool them down first.
+- If your tortillas are warm, make sure you separate each of them and let them cool down first.
 Avoid keeping the tortillas in a pile if they are warm or hot.

 - Once they cool down completely, put them back into a pile.
 If possible, you can even wrap them in individual papers before storing them.